Soroushesfn/NLP-UT/README.md

-# NLP-UT
-Material of the assignments of the Natural Language Processing course of the University of Tehran
+Material of the assignments of the Natural Language Processing course of the University of Tehran, College of Computer and Electrical Engineering, held by Prof. Heshaam Faili.